csommerl/js_101/lesson4/lesson4_notes.md

 # Array Methods
 https://launchschool.com/lessons/60e10aa5/assignments/6f49a9c1

+Array methods for iteration, selection, and transformation; forEach, filter, and map, respectively; js101

 ## Array.prototype.forEach
 callback; a function expression provided to another function/method as an argument; js101 second parameter of forEach; the function also takes a parameter of index; js101